 An example of an IOU would be as follows:

-An IOU agreement would clearly state what was agreed, and this would be a great source when the instigating of a debt recovery process is required.
+An IOU agreement would clearly state what was agreed, which would be a great source when instigating a debt recovery process is required.

 Which might cause something like:

 “Eh brother, you don’t believe I will pay back is it?”

 If you’re worried about such a situation, we advise you to lend money you feel you can afford to lose.